-HERO was created in 2007 with $10,000 Mayor Bill white raised at the city's 171st birthday bash.
+HERO was created in 2007 with $10,000 Mayor Bill White raised at the city's 171st birthday bash.
 White has a keen understanding of how hard municipal employees work, and how - in times of trouble - they make sacrifices to service residents.
-So he wanted to do something more for those employees who risk their lives every day.
+So, he wanted to do something more for those employees who risk their lives every day.

-Twenty municipal employees have been killed over the past 25 years while providing services for citizens.
+Twenty municipal employees have been killed over the past twenty-five years while providing services for citizens.
 Their modest pay can make a public servants' untimely death especially difficult for their families financially.
 HERO is patterned after the long-established 100 Club, whose funding assistance is limited to survivors of police officers and firefighters killed in the line of duty.